 It is equally vital to monitor your pool’s pH level.
 It should be between 7.2 and 7.6, just as it should be the rest of the year.
 The only changes will be the number of chemicals used and the frequency you add them.
 The amount and frequency is largely influenced by our North Texas weather and the amount of use your swimming pool gets.
 You will want to keep the correct pH balance in your swimming pool in order to help prevent corrosion and keep the water healthy to swim in.

 4. Monitor your pool’s water level

 Protecting your pool during the winter includes keeping your water at an appropriate level.
 Even if the temperature is cold outside, water evaporation will still occur, especially if your pool isn’t covered.
 If the water level drops below the skimmer box and your swimming pool has an automated pumping system, your pump can run dry and burn out without you noticing.
 The water level in your pool should be halfway up the skimmers or below the overflow grate.
 If you have questions about your pool’s water level, please call our experts at Executive Blue Pools.

 To protect your swimming from debris and temperatures below freezing, a quality pool cover is always a good idea.
 On warm days in North Texas, you can easily uncover your pool.
 Keeping it covered provides a warm, moist, and dark environment, which allows algae growth to thrive.

 It doesn’t take a lot of effort to keep your pool in great shape during the winter, but you will need to take certain precautions to protect it.
 Neglecting your pool during the winter months can result in algae and bacteria growth, water can freeze in your lines, or other problems.
 You can save yourself money and frustration by staying on top of basic maintenance.
-Better yet, have Executive Blue Pools handle maintenance for you so you don’t have to worry at all!
+Better yet, have Executive Blue Pools handle maintenance for you, so you don’t have to worry!